-- Issued:
+- Issued;

 - Subscribed and fully paid;

 - Subscribed but not fully paid.

 Though the disclosure is only for the number of shares, to make the disclosure relevant to understanding the company's share capital, even the amount for each category should be disclosed.
 Issued shares are those which are offered for subscription within the authorised limit.
 It is possible that all shares offered are not subscribed to and to the extent of unsubscribed portion, there will be difference between shares issued and subscribed.
-As per the Guidance Note on Terms Used in Financial Statements, the expression Subscribed Share Capital' is "that portion of the issued share capital which has actually been subscribed and allotted.
-This includes any bonus shares issued to the shareholders."
+As per the Glossary of Terms Used in Financial Statements, the expression 'Subscribed Share Capital' means "such part of the capital which is for the time being subscribed by the members of a company."

 Though there is no requirement to disclose the amount per share called, if shares are not fully called, it would be appropriate to state the amount per share called.
-As per the definition contained in the Guidance Note on Terms Used in Financial Statements, the expression Paid-up Share Capital' is "that part of the subscribed share capital for which consideration in cash or otherwise has been received.
-This includes bonus shares allotted by the corporate enterprise."
-As per the Old Schedule VI, debit balance on the allotment or call account is presented in the Balance Sheet not as an asset but by way of deduction from Called-up Capital.
-However, as required by Clause (k) of Note 6A of the Schedule III, calls unpaid are to be disclosed separately as per the Schedule III.
+As per the definition contained in the Glossary of Terms Used in Financial Statements, the expression 'Paid-up Share Capital' or "share capital paid-up" means "such aggregate amount of money credited as paid-up as is equivalent to the amount received as paid up in respect of shares issued and also includes any amount credited as paid-up in respect of shares of the company, but does not include any other amount received in respect of such shares, by whatever name called.
+As required by Clause (k) of Note 6A of the Schedule III, calls unpaid are to be disclosed separately as per the Schedule III.